Language Course Visa for Germany

 - Have enrollment confirmation from a recognized language school in Germany

-- Have valid health insurance: Travel health insurance for Schengen visa; German health insurance for national visa
+- Hold valid health insurance: travel health insurance for Schengen visa; German-recognized health insurance for the national visa

-- Hold a valid passport: With at least 12 months remaining validity
+- Have a valid passport with at least 12 months remaining validity

 Required Documents